TryGhost/Ghost/apps/signup-form/README.md

 Follow the instructions for the top-level repo.
 1. `git clone` this repo & `cd` into it as usual
-2. Run `yarn` to install top-level dependencies.
+2. Run `pnpm` to install top-level dependencies.

 ## Test

-- `yarn lint` run just eslint
+- `pnpm lint` run just eslint
-- `yarn test` run lint and tests
+- `pnpm test` run lint and tests
-- `yarn test:e2e` run e2e tests on Chromium
+- `pnpm test:e2e` run e2e tests on Chromium
-- `yarn test:slowmo` run e2e tests visually (headed) and slower on Chromium
+- `pnpm test:slowmo` run e2e tests visually (headed) and slower on Chromium
-- `yarn test:e2e:full` run e2e tests on all browsers
+- `pnpm test:e2e:full` run e2e tests on all browsers